 In recent years, we have focused on strengthening and building our clinical and biomechanical research infrastructure, which includes multiple research nurse coordinators, database access to track patient outcomes, a biomechanics laboratory and an extensive orthopaedic library staffed by a full‐time librarian.
 We currently are conducting over 150 active clinical and biomechanical research projects, sharing our research at regional, national, and international meetings, and in academic and scientific publications.

-Since 2012, Karen has led the Foundation staff responsible for development and research processes.
+Since 2020, Jenny has led the Foundation staff, including responsibilities for development and research processes.
 This includes:

 - Securing funding to support the Foundation’s orthopaedic research, surgeon education and community outreach programs

 - Identification, cultivation, solicitation and stewardship of donors

 - Education of and communication with current and prospective donors about our mission and programs (Website, Social Media, Momentum, Campbell in Motion, etc.)